Reduce the Amount of Waste Going to Landfills

 Household Measurements

-From a household’s perspective, less money may be spent out on groceries and batteries a week.
+From a household’s perspective, less money will be spent if the household reduces food waste and paper use and switches to rechargeable batteries.
 Households may notice a reduction in their trash produced.
-Love Food Hate Waste provides a food diary to help better manage food expenditures.

 Plastic Bags